QinengWang-Aiden/RAGEN-Doc/docs/index.md

 ### Key Features

-- Feature 1: Support multiple RL algorithms, including PPO, GRPO and BRPO.
+- Feature 1: Support multiple RL algorithms, including PPO and GRPO.
 - Feature 2: Support multi-turn online RL training for agentic models.
 - Feature 3: Easy to be extended to any other [Gym](https://gymnasium.farama.org/) environments.